-Seasonal Use - If the appliance has been unused for a long period of time, such as during the spring and summer months, the chimney should be checked for potential obstructions by a competent person before lighting the stove.
+Seasonal Use - if the appliance has been unused for a long period of time, such as during the spring and summer months, a competent person should check the chimney for potential obstructions before lighting the stove.

 Gaskets

 All gasket used on this appliance are produced from a heat resistant material called Manniglas.
 The glass gasket will have to be replaced when a new piece of glass is fitted as the gaskets become brittle after firing the stove.
 Over time, you may also find, that the gasket changes colour.
 This is due to a reduction in the pigment used in the manufacture of the product and no cause for concern.